-If you have contact with key individuals in the CBC Health Services and can access items that they specifically requested, you can ship items directly to them through White Cross.
+If you have contact with key individuals in the CBC Health Services and can access items that they specifically requested, you can direct items to them through White Cross.
 You would need to make arrangements for the financial costs associated with shipping and clearing such items.
 Please make sure that your national White Cross Shipping Center: